Soldier, immigrant from Ghana, died rescuing neighbors in Bronx fire

 "I thought as a military man he may have gotten out already," he said Friday.
 "But like I said, God is in control."

 It came as little surprise to Mensah's father that he came to the aid of others.
 "That's his nature: He wants to help people out," Kwabena Mensah told CNN.
-At the time, his son's death had not been confirmed, but he had little hope for his survival.

-"As a father, you always have to feel sad when you get such news about your son, and I thought maybe he's coming back," Mensah said.
-"But unfortunately it turns out the other way."
+Since his son's death, Kwabena Mensah has received a flood of support from people around the country.

+"All over America people are sending post cards from Chicago, or Washington.
+I don't know them but they are all contributing and telling me good things about my son," he said.